CYLALighthouse/PM-Toolkit/docs/rigrowth.md

 This report provides each student on your ELA FL expected growth range and how they are benchmarking towards proficiency.

 > [!TIP] **Best Practices**
-> - Use expected growth goals creaed to set achievable goals for your ELA students.
+> - Use expected growth goals created to set achievable goals for your ELA students.
 > - Share with a partner teachers to inform planning for students and quantifying need for intervention.
 > - Use growth needed for grade level proficiency for secondary goals if students meet expected growth.